 They are often used by search engine users looking for something particular with clear intent.

-Examples of long tail keyword searches include “women’s running shoes for flat feet,” “affordable SEO services for small businesses,” and “best beach resorts in Bali for families.”
+Examples of long tail keyword searches include “women’s running shoes for flat feet,” “affordable SEO services for emerging businesses,” and “best beach resorts in Bali for families.

 Advantages of using long-tail keywords